canonical/docker.io-app/cli/docs/reference/commandline/dockerd.md

 }
 ```

+The `default-runtime` option is by default unset, in which case dockerd will auto-detect the runtime.
+This detection is currently based on if the `containerd` flag is set.

+Accepted values:

+- `com.docker.hcsshim.v1` - This is the built-in runtime that Docker has used since Windows supported was first added and uses the v1 HCS API's in Windows.
+- `io.containerd.runhcs.v1` - This is uses the containerd `runhcs` shim to run the container and uses the v2 HCS API's in Windows.

 #### Feature options
 The optional field `features` in `daemon.json` allows users to enable or disable specific
 daemon features.
 For example, `{"features":{"buildkit": true}}` enables `buildkit` as the